A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Vision Stability

 \section{Vision Stability}

-In this section, we define the notion of \emph{\visionstability}, and give a justification, why we believe that typical polygons are \visionstable in practice.
-At last, we will show some important properties, which are related to \visionstability.
+In this section, we define the notion of \emph{\visionstability}, and give a justification, why we believe that typical polygons are \visionstable.
+At last, we will show that, under very specific circumstances, the visibility region of a point contains the visibility region of a face.